pashaaa-17/TP-Ent/README.md

 - flutter pub get

 Use the following command to run the app on an emulator or connected device:
-- flutter runs
+- flutter run

 ### Prerequisites

-- Flutter installed on your machine.
+- Latest Flutter version installed on your machine.